google-research-datasets/ToTTo/README.md

 ### Dev and Test Set

-The dev and test set have three references for each example, which are added to the list at the `annotations` key.
+The dev and test set have between two and three references for each example, which are added to the list at the `annotations` key.
 The test set annotations are *private* and thus not included in the data.

 If you want us to evaluate your model on the private test set, please email us at totto@google.com (See [here](https://github.com/google-research-datasets/ToTTo#leaderboard-submission) for more details).
 By emailing us, you consent to being contacted by Google about your submission, this dataset or any related competitions.